aplee29/aplee29.github.io/_posts/2016-05-14-what_was_your_favorite_part_of_learning_classes_and_instances.markdown

 Now, we see that Patrasche's new owner is *John*.
 After the `#get_adopted` instance method call, the `#owner` setter method was invoked on the object itself (via `self`), which assigned the `@owner` instance variable equal to the name of the new owner.
 Thus, calling the `#my_owner` instance method on the `patrasche` object (`puts patrasche.my_owner`) returns the string value `"My owner is John."`

-OOP allows a program to abstract away all the fine details that the user does not need to know.
+OOP allows a program to abstract all the fine details that the user does not need to know.
 Instead, it focuses on clarity and understandability of the program's logic and syntax.